 Isn’t adultery the only ground for divorce?

-Let’s Put This “But he hasn’t physically abused you” Nonsense to Rest Once and For All
+Let’s put this “But he hasn’t physically abused you” nonsense to rest

 Church discipline and church permission for divorce – how my mind has changed (by Barbara Roberts)

 David Instone-Brewer, the Westminster Confession, and judging divorce